Ma-Est-Ro/pygame/docs/reST/tut/SpriteIntro.rst

 can take an argument of a single group, or a sequence of groups.
 Since they both look similar, this is the most flexible way to "see" the difference.)

-You should through the code for the sprite module.
+You should go through the code for the sprite module.
 While the code is a bit "tuned", it's got enough comments to help you follow along.
 There's even a TODO section in the source if you feel like contributing.